techidaily/site-youtube-stream/source/_posts/learning-leaders-most-influential-edu-tutorials-yt-for-2024.md

 ## 1. Don’t force yourself to post on specific days

 I know what you’re thinking - “What?!
 That’s insane.”
 The first piece of advice I received about YouTube was to create a schedule of days to post so your viewers look forward to videos.
 That just doesn’t work for me.
 Whenever I became too busy with work, I couldn’t stick to my typical Tuesday or Thursday schedule.
 I think it’s best to focus on how many times you can post in a week rather than a specific day.
 I try to post at least once a week and that’s my goal.
 You can always increase as your workload gets lighter or you when you are able to do YouTube full-time.

+## 2. Keep track of all your ideas in one notebook planner

+A notebook planner is essential for keeping my life organized and on track.
+When I first started my channel, I had a separate planner just for my YouTube videos – this didn’t work cause I never looked at it.
+It worked best when I kept track of my entire life, including YouTube, in one planner since I look at it every day.
+Then I could also see which days I wanted to post a video or see what topics worked best around specific holidays and such.

+## 3. Check the weather forecast in advance

+When starting a YouTube channel, many YouTubers like myself don’t have the money to afford all the fancy lighting you see other creators using.
+[I use natural light](https://tools.techidaily.com/wondershare/filmora/download/), which means I have to make sure it’s going to be a sunny day or at least bright enough for my videos to be clear.
+I check the forecast for the week on Sunday evenings so I can plan out my best days to film, this keeps my video shooting schedule productive.

 <!-- affiliate ads begin -->
 <span id="1492813">